bravetechnologycoop/BraveButtons/README.md

    1. update the `production` branch: `git checkout production && git merge main && git push origin production`

-1. on your local machine, in the `BraveButtonsConfig` repository:
+1. on your local machine, in the `buttons-config` repository:

+   1. login to AWS SSO: `aws sso login --profile brave-management`

    1. ensure you have the latest version of the code: `git pull origin main`